blcxtranslations/blcx/_translated/chapter-0045.md

 Secondly, since he had acquired the spirit tools, his main focus in his cultivation has deviated from the other disciples.
 Therefore, he only learned a few techniques.

 To defeat the enemy, one must avoid the enemy's strong points and attack the weak points.
-Compared to Yan Tian Heng, what was his strong point?
+Compared to Yan TianHeng, what was his strong point?
 Too many seals.

 Seals could be instantly activated and only used a minimal amount of spiritual power.
 Facing a stronger foe, it would be a waste not to use them.